 Below you can see the WG-6 and TX9 sensor size comparison.

-Ricoh WG-6 and Sony TX9 have sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
+Ricoh WG-6 and Sony TX9 have the same sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
 On the other hand, since Sony TX9 has 68% larger pixel area (2.34µm2 vs 1.39µm2) compared to Ricoh WG-6, it has larger pixel area to collect light hence potential to have less noise in low light / High ISO images.